executablebooks/meta/tests/test_nb2imd/test_nb2imd.md

 a
 ```

-The next code cell has metadata.
+The next code cell has metadata, with a label referencing @tbl:pandas.

 ```metadata
 imd: